vladmirfox/pokeemerald-expansion/docs/ai_flags.md

 The AI flags can be found in [`include/constants/battle_ai.h`](https://github.com/rh-hideout/pokeemerald-expansion/blob/master/include/constants/battle_ai.h).
 Some flags have their own dedicated functions that affect how the AI scores its options when choosing what to do in battle, and those functions can be found in [`src/battle_ai_main.c`](https://github.com/rh-hideout/pokeemerald-expansion/blob/master/src/battle_ai_main.c).
 Other flags are used in conditional checks to gate certain behaviour behind certain flags, which you can typically find by searching the codebase for the flag name and browsing from there.

+# What flags should you use?
+When adding new AI flags it is recommended to use `AI_FLAG_CHECK_BAD_MOVE`, `AI_FLAG_CHECK_VIABILITY`, `AI_FLAG_TRY_TO_FAINT` to make sure the AI makes good decisions.
+It is especially important to use `AI_FLAG_CHECK_BAD_MOVE` in combination with any added flags otherwise the AI will use moves that can fail.

+Other flags should be used with consideration to the circumstances.

 # How do you use them?
 Adding an AI flag to a trainer is straightforward, but the process is different depending on how trainers are being defined.